-Developing discharge solutions begins for us at the point of pre-admission to the Centre in our recognition is that a hospital is for patients requiting treatment intervention, therapy and support and should never be considered as a home or long term solution for someone who from time to time may present with extreme or complex conditions.
+Developing discharge solutions begins for us at the point of pre-admission to the Centre in our recognition that a hospital is for patients requiting treatment intervention, therapy and support and should never be considered as a home or long term solution for someone who from time to time may present with extreme or complex conditions.

 Our range of discharge solutions are described below: